OnroerendErfgoed/pyramid_skosprovider/README.rst

 Installation
 ------------

-To install pyramid_rawes, use pip
+To install pyramid_skosproviders, use pip

 .. code-block:: bash